dailybruin/sources/readme.md

 There are a couple of programs and files Sources depends on that you'll need to have installed to run it locally.

+1. Node – You can install this with a simple `brew install node` on macOS.
-1. [Yarn](https://yarnpkg.com/lang/en/docs/install/) – Yarn is a JavaScript
+2. [Yarn](https://yarnpkg.com/lang/en/docs/install/) – Yarn is a JavaScript
    package manager, and an alternative to npm.
 We prefer it to npm because it has a couple of nice features such as caching, lockfiles, and faster downloads.
-2. [Visual Studio Code](https://code.visualstudio.com) – VS Code is an open source text editor built by Microsoft and has amazing tooling support for TypeScript projects (as well as a lot of other awesome features!).
+3. [Visual Studio Code](https://code.visualstudio.com) – VS Code is an open source text editor built by Microsoft and has amazing tooling support for TypeScript projects (as well as a lot of other awesome features!).
 You can use any text editor you want, but VS Code will give you a nice experience :).
-3. PostgreSQL – Postgres is the database we use.
+4. PostgreSQL – Postgres is the database we use.
 Installing it locally can be a little daunting, so check out our guide below if you're unfamiliar with it!
-4. A `.env` file – It's [good practice](https://12factor.net/config) to store things like API keys and database information with environment variables so that they can easily be changed for different environments without code changes.
+5. A `.env` file – It's [good practice](https://12factor.net/config) to store things like API keys and database information with environment variables so that they can easily be changed for different environments without code changes.
 This is cool, but when you have a lot of configuration variables it